 Nitesh Dullabh is an international small business development and marketing leader currently based in Silicon Valley.
 With a strong work history in both South Africa and China, his greatest asset is the ability to bring people, institutions and products together to a common understanding of shared value.

-Dullabh is currently the Director of Business Development for SmartBiz at BillFloat, an online credit delivery startup based in San Francisco, California.
+Dullabh is currently the Director of Water Planning and Marketing for Stage 2 Innovations.
+Prior he was Director of Business Development for SmartBiz at BillFloat, an online credit delivery startup based in San Francisco, California.
 Prior to this, he was Vice President of Shared Services at KBR Capital Partners Management in Palo Alto, California, where he was responsible for managing collaborative B2B partnerships between third-party applications, vendors and internal stakeholders.

 Dullabh has extensive global experience in creating bilateral and multicultural alliances in government and private business.
 He has worked for the South African Embassy in China, as well as for South Africa’s Department of Trade and Industry.
 From there, he went on to manage partnerships and investment projects with South African and foreign clients in his role as General Manager at Gauteng Economic Development Agency.
 He later served at MARSH, a subsidiary of Marsh & McLennan, as a Senior Risk Consultant with a focus on local risk management solutions for clients such as National Empowerment Fund (South Africa).
 He then became the Director and General Manager, Head of Africa, for The Beijing Axis, a managing consultancy that builds solutions for clients entering China.